CodeCrafterJP/IISc_DSP-Project_Recommendation-System/README.md

   Since, we have user and its interaction like `review` and `start rating` for their purchased products.

 ## Tools/Technologies:
-  Python libraries like Pandas, NumPy, Scikit-learn, or TensorFlow for recommendation algorithms.
+  Python libraries like Pandas, NumPy, Scikit-learn, scipy, ipywidgets, IPython for recommendation algorithms.